 By No.3 I’d have it covered though, right?
 Sort of… only Jolly was different again – he had horrible reflux which was so very very hard to deal with when also handling a 17mth old, a 3yr old, redundancy and a builders in the house completing the extension I no longer had a salary to pay for…

-Recent research by Nurofen for Children shows that on average, it takes a first time mum an average of six months to feel confident as a parent.
+I read recently that, on average, it takes a first time mum an average of six months to feel confident as a parent.
 I think that’s probably true – by 6mths in you’ve found your rhythm, got to know your new family and are starting to make sense of the world again.

 But despite feeling like I could take on a newborn in my sleep these days… parenting?
 It just keeps on going.
 And challenging. and Scaring.
 The minute you feel like you have it all worked out, something new will be thrown at you.
 A chronic Illness.
 A problem you simply cannot be the answer for.
 The stress levels of a hormonal teenager facing exams.
 The worries change, but the challenge remains.

 So what would I impart in my huge and enormous elderly parenting wisdom to new parents?
 Here’s my tips;